Top 11 Best Hatchbacks

 2. Toyota Prius

 Even if you’ve never driven one, there’s a good chance you’ve experienced the interior space.
-Passenger room is ample, both in the front and the back.
-There’s plenty of room to lean back, stretch your legs out and enjoy the journey.
+Passenger room is ample, both in the front and at the back.

-Three adults can sit shoulder to shoulder or two child seats can be fitted.
+Three adults can sit shoulder to shoulder or two child seats can be fitted with ease.
 The Prius also excels in boot space – you’ll easily fit a buggy and luggage back there.

 So, what really sets the Prius apart from its competitors?
 It’s exterior styling is fresh and modern, almost futuristic.
 It’ll polarise opinion, but if you like it then you’ll love it.
 The interior isn’t quite as divisive.